pressbooks/pressbooks-saml-sso/README.md

 ### 1.0.0
-+ Bump onelogin/php-saml from dev-branch to 3.1.0
++ Renamed & refactored plugin to clarify focus (was pressbooks-shibboleth-sso, is now pressbooks-saml-sso)
 + Fix infinite redirects when using ADFS
++ Bump onelogin/php-saml from dev-master to 3.1.0
 + Fix GitHub Updater
-+ Coding standards, README updates

 ### 0.0.5